© 1999-2008

 August 2 - November 5, 1971

+This native of Louisville had a vast background standup comedy, voice work and live theater.
 Dale's first shift was 6-10AM, Monday through Saturday, on WDRC FM.
 The hours were later changed to 9AM-3PM.
 His stay in Hartford was short but Dale worked on-air in many major markets before moving into a voiceover career.
 He has appeared on, or done voice work for, television shows as diverse as American Journal, The Capt.
 Kangaroo Show, Saturday Night Live, Late Night with Conan O'Brien, Beavis and Butt-head, the Doug cartoon show and the Wall Street Journal Report.

-audio: August 24, 1971
+audio - August 24, 1971

 WDRC's Tom Renard